patrickvaler/neeo-driver-dyson/README.md

 ## Configuration

-At the moment this driver supports just one device and the password for the device has been set as `DYSON_FAN_PASSWORD` environment variable.
+**IMPORTANT:** At the moment this driver supports just one device and the password for the device has been set as `DYSON_FAN_PASSWORD` environment variable.
 You can use [dyson-cloud](https://github.com/patrickvaler/dyson-cloud) library to get the local credentials of your Dyson device.

 It is planned to get rid of this limitation as soon as possible.